PyroPope/AdventOfCode2022/README.md

 Update 8: Spent far too long trying to figure out how to sort by the appropriate method, only to realize I just needed to plug in my comparison into default javascript sort and felt like an idiot.

+Update 9: Took a long time for me to get part 1...
+I first tried simulating it with drawn grid... eventually just switched gears to use a set instead.
+It was much easier.

 Scores 2022:

            --------Part 1--------   --------Part 2--------
-      Day       Time  Rank  Score       Time   Rank  Score 13   00:54:52   3874      0   01:40:54   5381      0
+      Day       Time  Rank  Score       Time   Rank  Score 14   01:15:11   5525      0   01:27:16   5513      0
+      13   00:54:52   3874      0   01:40:54   5381      0
       12   01:07:48   4813      0   01:12:20   4446      0
       11   12:39:35  35902      0   13:05:24  28157      0